Easy Zucchini with Feta

 Instructions

-• Cook until the zucchini turns golden and softens, about 20-25 minutes, stirring every 2-3 minutes for even cooking and browning.
+• Cook until the zucchini turns golden and softens, about 20-25 minutes, stirring every 2-3 minutes for even browning.
 Pour in up to another tablespoon of olive oil if the bottom of the pan looks dry.

 • Stir in the fresh herbs and red wine vinegar.
 Taste for salt, and add more vinegar if you like it more potent.
 Add the crumbled feta, and give everything a quick toss.
 Remove the pan from the heat.
 Enjoy!